Sodium-cooled fast reactor: Advantages

-All fast reactors have several advantages over the current fleet of water based reactors in that the waste streams are significantly reduced.
-Crucially, when a reactor runs on fast neutrons, the plutonium isotopes are far more likely to fission upon absorbing a neutron.
+All fast reactors have several advantages over the current fleet of light-water reactors in that the waste streams are significantly reduced.
+When a reactor runs on fast neutrons, the plutonium isotopes are far more likely to fission upon absorbing a neutron.
 Thus, fast neutrons have a smaller chance of being captured by the uranium and plutonium, but when they are captured, have a much bigger chance of causing a fission.
-This means that the inventory of transuranic waste is non existent from fast reactors.
+Compared to a light-water reactor, SFRs can utilize 50 times as much energy from natural uranium fuel.
+This results in fewer neutron captures producing transuranic waste, and the transuranic isotopes produced can be fissioned by fast neutrons.
+The result is that the inventory of transuranic waste is nonexistent from fast reactors.
+Because the transuranic waste products are responsible for the several-thousand-year lifetime of nuclear waste, destroying these isotopes in an SFR allows the waste to decay down to natural levels after only a few hundred years.